 Direct Marketing Beef Profile

-Direct marketing of livestock products is not as common as direct marketing of fruits and vegetables because livestock products require a high degree of processing and are highly perishable.
+Direct marketing of livestock products is not as common as direct marketing of fruits and vegetables because livestock products require a high degree of processing, and a larger amount of resources like land and capital.
 However, direct marketing can provide price premiums for producers.
 Direct marketing represents a niche marketing strategy for beef producers.
-The niche involves consumers who are highly concerned about food safety, environmental impacts of food production, animal welfare, production practices and who support local agriculture.
+Often, consumers who choose to buy directly from farms are highly concerned about food safety, environmental impacts of food production, animal welfare, production practices.
+These consumers focus on supporting local agriculture.

 Numerous firms offer beef products through Internet sales.
 The majority of these sales involve frozen rather than fresh beef.
 One advantage of frozen beef sales is that it allows for longer shelf life and mitigates some seasonality problems.
 Beef that is transported across state lines must be processed in a federally-inspected plant.

 The strategic approaches employed by direct marketing beef companies vary widely.
-In addition to organic and natural beef products, some companies use specific genetics to produce lean beef products.
-Other firms specialize in grass-fed beef while many produce highly marbled, tender beef products.
+In addition to organic and natural beef products, some companies use specific genetics to produce lean beef products, or stick to one select breed and market their products accordingly.
+A growing number of consumers are looking for farms which specialize in grass-fed beef, while others have a preference for the more common, grain-finished beef.

 Farmers Markets, Agricultural Marketing Service, USDA.